roche-rs/roche/README.md

 ## pre-reqs

-1. A bash terminal

-2. A docker environment on your local machine.
+1. A docker environment on your local machine.

 ## install

-roche is currently a bash script while we work out some of the ergonomics.
-To install just copy the [roche](https://github.com/No9/roche/blob/main/roche) file to a location in your $PATH.
-On *nix machines make sure it's executable by running:
 ```
-$ chmod +x roche
+$ cargo install roche
 ```

 ## usage